 Courses and administrative duties

 Professor Spencer teaches Privacy Law, Legal Skills I, and Legal Skills II and also directs the law school’s Legal Skills Program.
-His research interests include privacy law and policy, legal skills pedagogy, and judicial decision making.
+His research interests include privacy law and policy and the empirical analysis of legal writing.

 Before joining UMass Law, Professor Spencer was a Lecturer at Harvard Law School and an Adjunct Professor at Boston College Law School.
 In addition, Professor Spencer worked as a litigation associate at Boston’s Bingham, Dana & Gould and later founded his own firm specializing in civil appellate practice and employment litigation.